earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 my-dep: ./deps/my-dep

 ./deps/my-dep:
   mkdir -p deps
   rm -rf ./deps/my-dep
   git clone --branch v1.2.3 <clone-url> ./deps/my-dep

 clean:
   rm -rf ./deps
 ```
 <!-- markdownlint-enable no-hard-tabs -->

 Although it's relatively crude in that it wipes the whole dir and re-clones it when necessary, it's also pretty robust because there's nothing assumed about the state of that directory.
 (Just make sure you're not making important changes in that directory as those may be lost!)

-The `--branch` setting takes any git tag, sha or branch, or, in general a git ref.
-This helps pin the dependency to something specific, if that is needed.
+The `--branch` setting takes any git tag, sha, or branch, or, in general, a git ref.
+This helps pin the dependency to something specific if that is needed.

-You'll need to be careful about how you use the `<clone-url>` as some engineers will use https auth, while others will use `ssh` auth.
+You'll need to be careful about how you use the `<clone-url>` as some engineers will use HTTPS auth, while others will use `ssh` auth.
 You might want to standardize on only one of the two options and use git's `insteadof` feature if an individual developer would like to switch to the other URL.

 For example, if a developer wants to dynamically switch from `https://` to SSH GitHub URLs, they can do: